roddhjav/apparmor.d/README.md

 ## License

-This Project was initially based on Mikhail Morfikov's [apparmor profiles project][upstream] and thus has the same license (GPL2).
+This project was initially based on Mikhail Morfikov's [apparmor profiles project][upstream] and thus has the same license (GPL2).

 [upstream]: https://gitlab.com/morfikov/apparmemall